bennett-nguyen/marlb/README.md

 >>> cd work_dir_3
 >>> python random_proj.py -m interpret -f ./happy_birthday.txt
 ```
-(You can use an absolute path or relative to your file as well)
+(You can use an absolute path or relative path to your file as well)
 <br>
 <br>
 Press enter and enjoy your music :]